To be a successful pit master you need to know how to clean your drip pans! Start off with a dirt pan and it will affect the taste of your BBQ!

 First of all, you want to make sure that the water you put in the water pan is hot, not cold.
 If you add cold water, it will cool down the smoker too much and could cause a significant drop in temperature.

-One thing that you can add to water pans to increase the humidity is to add red lava rocks.
-You can find these at most garden stores.
-The Cook Shack Smoker, has a really good water pan, that does'nt need anymore gadgets to increase the humidity
+I found my Cook Shack Smoker, has a really good water pan, that doesn't need anymore gadgets to increase the humidity

-How To Clean Drink Pan (Yep More Cleaning)
+How To Clean Your Water Pan (Yep More Cleaning)

 The most important thing to keep in mind while cleaning either the drip pan or the water pan is that you don’t want to simply dump it in your yard.